Hesse normal form

-The dot $\cdot$ indicates the scalar product or dot product.
+The dot $\cdot$ indicates the dot product (or scalar product).

 Vector $\vec r$ points from the origin of the coordinate system, O, to any point P that lies precisely in plane or on line E. The vector $\vec n_0$ represents the unit normal vector of plane or line E. The distance $d \ge 0$ is the shortest distance from the origin O to the plane or line.

 Derivation/Calculation from the normal form

 Note: For simplicity, the following derivation discusses the 3D case.
 However, it is also applicable in 2D.